-Menu Bar: If your a Windows or Linux user, this’ll be quite familar.
-If your a Mac lover, the Menu Bar will be located in its natural location as opposed to at the top of the window.
+Menu Bar: If you’re a Windows or Linux user, this’ll be quite familiar.
+If you’re a Mac lover, the Menu Bar will be located in its natural location as opposed to at the top of the window.
 The Menu Bar will be where the majority of your options are.

 Main Tools: This is the bar where your basic tools are located.
 (Selector, Node Tool, Zoom Tool, etc.)

 Tool Setting: Where you’ll adjust the settings for your main tools.

 Rulers: Most CG artists are familiar with rulers.
 A click-drag from either ruler will let you create a guide.

 Canvas: The area that contains your page.
 This is also the area where you’ll create your paths, objects, and raster art.

 Page: The area that will hold your artwork whenever you export or print your documents.
 Any objects outside the page will not print or be exported.

 Dock: This will store your palettes to adjust different settings.